Don-java/Famous-Star-Institute-Student-Results-Portal/Readme/Readme.md

-# Student Result Checker

-## Overview

-This project is a simple web-based student result checker that allows students to enter their unique student ID to retrieve their results.
-The results are displayed in a formatted table, including subject names, scores, and grades.
-The system also provides a print functionality for students to print their results.

-## Features

-- User-friendly interface
-- Secure student ID input
-- Displays student name, subjects, scores, and grades
-- Error handling for invalid student IDs
-- Print functionality for result sheets

-## Technologies Used

-- **HTML**: Structure of the web page
-- **CSS**: Styling for an aesthetically pleasing layout
-- **JavaScript**: Logic for handling student result retrieval and printing

-## How It Works

-1. The student enters their unique ID in the input field.
-2. The system checks if the ID exists in the predefined database.
-3. If the ID is found, the student's results are displayed in a table.
-4. If the ID is invalid, an error message appears.
-5. The student can click the "Print" button to print their result.

-## Grading System

-- **A**: 85 - 100
-- **B**: 70 - 84
-- **C**: 50 - 69
-- **Fail**: Below 50

-## Student ID Security

-To prevent easy guessing, student IDs have been made more complex and unique.

-## How to Run

-1. Download or clone the project files.
-2. Open `index.html` in a web browser.
-3. Enter a valid student ID to check the results.
-4. Click "Print" to generate a print-friendly version.

-## Future Improvements

-- Database integration for real-time student records
-- Authentication for added security
-- Export results as PDF or Excel

-## License

-This project is open-source and available for modifications and improvements.

-## Developer

-This application was developed by **Engr Don Uhana Iji**, the Director of Operations at **Progenics Engineering Limited**.
+Overview
+The Student Result Checker Application is a web-based tool that allows students to check and print their results easily.
+It also includes an admin panel where administrators can view students who have checked their results and print the records.
+This project is a product of Progenics Engineering Limited, headed by Engr Don Uhan Iji, the Operations Manager.

+Features
+Student Result Checking: Students can enter their unique student ID to access their results.

+Grade Display: Scores are automatically converted into grades (A, B, C, Fail).

+Printing Option: Students can print their results directly from the application.

+Admin Panel: Admins can log in to view a list of students who have checked their results.

+Admin Printing Option: Admins can print records of students who have accessed their results.

+Error Handling: Displays an error message for incorrect student IDs.

+Technologies Used
+HTML, CSS, JavaScript for frontend development

+Local JavaScript Object for result data storage

+How to Use
+For Students:
+Enter your student ID in the input field.

+Click the "Check Result" button.

+If the ID is correct, your results will be displayed in a table format.

+Click "Print" to print your result.

+For Admins:
+Click the "Admin Login" button.

+Enter the admin password.

+Upon successful login, a list of students who have checked their results will be displayed.

+Click "Print" to print the list.

+About Progenics Engineering Limited
+Progenics Engineering Limited is a leading technology solutions provider committed to delivering innovative and impactful projects.
+This student result checker is one of the many solutions designed to enhance efficiency in academic institutions.
+The project is led by Engr Don Uhan Iji, the Operations Manager of the company.

+License
+This project is developed and maintained by Progenics Engineering Limited.
+All rights reserved.

+Contact
+For inquiries and customization, please contact Progenics Engineering Limited @ www.progenics-engineering